12 albums where a band did something totally unexpected

 From a fan’s perspective, it’s important to remember that as bands age and people change, taste and creative visions change, too.
 Some bands establish a specific sound early in their careers and never feel the need to adjust what works (or doesn’t), but others get bored really easily and are constantly in a state of sonic flux.

-However, most bands, even the ones with iconic sounds that remain relatively consistent, have at least one weird album in their catalog.
+However, most bands – even the ones with iconic sounds that remain relatively consistent – have at least one weird album in their discography.
 Sometimes it’s a bucket list nod to their roots, or a much-needed breather from what people expect of them.
 Other times, it’s an attempt to capitalise on a trend, or to try to retain their cutting-edge sensibilities during a massive shift in what’s considered cool.
-These “odd-man out” albums stick out like a sore thumb, for better or worse, in a band’s otherwise sterling discography discography.
+These albums stick out like a sore thumb, for better or worse, in a band’s otherwise sterling back-catalogue.

 Below are 12 odd-man out albums from famous thrashers, beloved pop-punkers, nu-metal pioneers, and more.
 Some are great, some not so much, but all of them prove that change is often inevitable, and serve as a reminder to stick with your favourites through the good and the bad.

 My Chemical Romance – Danger Days: The True Lives of the Fabulous Killjoys (2010)

 During their heyday, My Chemical Romance made the most quintessential ‘emo’ album of all time, a goth-pop-punk opera about death called The Black Parade.
 And four years after establishing themselves as the universal poster boys for doom and gloom, they dropped the unabashedly colorful and carefree Danger Days: The True Lives Of The Fabulous Killjoys.
 It’s a ray gun beaming out kaleidoscopic rainbows compared to everything the band released prior, and although its merits are still a contentious debate within MCR’s cult fanbase, it’s inarguably one of the most surprising left-turns of the 21st century.

 Korn – The Path Of Totality (2011)